Namkyeong/AMOLE/README.md

 # AMOLE

-The official source code for [**Molecule Language Model with Augmented Pairs and Expertise Transfer**](https://arxiv.org/abs/2407.09043).
+The official source code for [**Molecule Language Model with Augmented Pairs and Expertise Transfer**](https://arxiv.org/abs/2407.09043), accepted at CIKM 2024.

 ## Overview